-It’s that time of year again when our family gets together and sits around the Seder table reading about the exodus from Egypt, singing songs and eating cake that tastes like dry sponges.
+It’s that time of year again when our family gets together and sits around for the traditional Passover meal, the Seder, to read about the exodus from Egypt, sing songs and eat cake that tastes like dry sponges.
 I love the family aspect of the Passover holiday and everything that we’re celebrating but, the food is not my favourite.
-I’m never sure what to make during the 8 days we aren’t allowed to eat bread, beans, rice, oats etc. To help me figure out what to make over the next little while, I’ve come up with a few Passover meal ideas.
+I’m never sure what to make during the 8 days we aren’t allowed to eat bread, beans, rice, oats etc. It can also be a challenge to find healthy and easy Passover dinner recipes.
+To help me figure out what Passover meals to make over the next little while, I’ve come up with a few Passover meal ideas.
 I hope they help you too!What are you eating this Passover?
 Check out these meal ideas Click To Tweet

 What is Passover?

 If you’re not sure exactly what Passover is all about you can read a bit about it here and some of the traditions are described here.
 A big part of the Passover holiday is abiding by strict guidelines in terms of the food we should and should not eat during the 8 day holiday.
 The following foods should not be eaten during Passover:

 - Anything leavened (bread, crackers, pasta etc)

 With all of these restrictions, finding decent Passover meal ideas and options can be a challenge.
 I like to make meals without any of the specially made for Passover ingredients as much as possible.
 For example, I’ll stay away from pasta for the week rather than eating pasta made out of potato starch.
 It’s also a great opportunity to add more salads and veggies to your day since all veggies are kosher for Passover.